SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

    **compatibility**: Newer and older versions of the syntax should be compatible

--  **OLD**: the protocol should be defined in a way, which allows a maximum **flexibility**: A simple (= with minimal functionality) ECS implementation should be able to communicate with a complex SEC node (with a lot of features), and an ECS with a rich number of features should be able to cope with a simple SEC node, implementing only a minimum functionality

--  **NEW**: the protocol should be defined in such a way that it allows maximum **flexibility**: A simple (= equipped with minimal functionality) ECS implementation should be able to communicate with a complex SEC node (with wide-ranging functionality), and an ECS with extensive
+-  the protocol should be defined in such a way that it allows maximum **flexibility**: A simple (= equipped with minimal functionality) ECS implementation should be able to communicate with a complex SEC node (with wide-ranging functionality), and an ECS with extensive